 Another pioneering woman motorcyclist was Theresa Wallach who was International Vice Captain of WIMA from 1947 to 1977.
-Theresa together with another female motorcyclist, Florence Blenkiron travelled in 1934-35 travelled through Africa from Algiers in the north of Africa, through the Sahara desert to Cape Town on a 600c Panther motorcycle with sidecar and towing a trailer.
+Theresa together with another female motorcyclist, Florence Blenkiron travelled in 1934-35 through Africa from Algiers in the north through the Sahara Desert to Cape Town on a 600c Panther motorcycle with sidecar and towing a trailer.

-The Australian division began life in 1950 when Hazel Mayes of Sydney was invited by the founder to become the first member outside the U.S.A.
-The club has been particularly active since its renaissance in Adelaide in 1985 under the leadership on Linda Bootherstone.
+The Australian Division began life in 1950 when Hazel Mayes of Sydney was invited by the founder to become the first member outside the U.S.A.
+The club has been particularly active since its renaissance in Adelaide in 1985 under the leadership of Linda Bootherstone.
 Now members of WIMA Australia can be found throughout the country.

 Our association is for women who are interested in motorcycling in any form and wish to support motorcycling amongst women.
 Most activities include men as partners and friends and they are welcome at rides, rallies and events.

-WIMA sees itself as part of the wider motorcycling community and we join in many activities organized by other clubs such as Toy Runs and Pink Ribbon Rides.
+WIMA is part of the wider motorcycling community and we join in many activities organized by other clubs such as Toy Runs and Pink Ribbon Rides.